tranhelen/tranhelen/_posts/2018-01-22-buildinghabitswithabujo.md

 When I was fine-tuning how to build life-long habits, I came across the Bullet Journal.<a id="anchor-2" href="#note-2" class="fieldnotes-anchor">[2]</a> I'm all about small changes for large impacts and this system was exactly that for me.
 I've been using it for just over a year and a half and can see improvements throughout my professional and personal life.

+_**Note**: I do have to apologize for the lack of imagery in this post.
+My intentions were to publish with spreads but due to a random series of events (and poor planning), this didn't happen.
+You can find some pictures in the announcement Twitter spread._<a id="anchor-6" href="#note-6" class="fieldnotes-anchor">[6]</a>

 ## Why a Bullet Journal?

 A Bullet Journal (or any journal) is an under-rated tool for better decision making and habit building.
 My journal takes my big dreams and forces me to [break them down](http://helentran.com/goalsetting) into daily habits.
 It also forces me to review things repeatedly to ensure I stay focused.